Call for applications – Norway #Youth #Nordic #biodiversity #IUCN

 Every four years, the International Union for Conservation of Nature (IUCN) convenes the IUCN World Conservation Congress which is the world’s largest nature conservation event.
 It brings together leaders from government, civil society, indigenous peoples’ organizations, business and academia to determine the world’s most pressing environmental and development challenges, and actions to address them.

-In 2020, France will host the World Conservation Congress in Marseille « One nature, one future » (11-19 June 2020).
-Youth and young professionals will play a leading role in the Congress through the organization of a Youth Forum, with a view to proposing options for the post-2020 biodiversity framework that will be agreed at the CBD Conference of the Parties in China (October 2020).
+In 2021 (postponed from 2020), France will host the World Conservation Congress in Marseille « One nature, one future » (7-15 January 2021).
+Youth and young professionals will play a leading role in the Congress through the organization of a Youth Forum, with a view to proposing options for the post-2020 biodiversity framework that will be agreed at the CBD Conference of the Parties in China.

-The Norwegian FINA laureate will be sent to Marseille, together with the other Nordic laureates, to attend the IUCN Congress during the Youth Summit (16 –19June 2020).
+The Norwegian FINA laureate will be sent to Marseille, together with the other Nordic laureates, to attend the IUCN Congress during the Youth Summit.
 The amount of the prize will cover the travel, accommodation, meals as well as access to the IUCN Congress of the laureate.
 The program will include opportunities for the laureate to present his work and enlarge his professional network.

 Applicants should comply with the following requirements: